hhhhour/wesnoth-communications/content/most-downloaded-campaign-addons/2022-09/index.md

 By H-Hour

 Battle for Wesnoth comes with almost 20 single-player campaigns set in the wide green world of [Irdya](https://wiki.wesnoth.org/Geography_of_wesnoth).
 You can play as a young heir fighting to restore his throne, a king desparate to save his people, or the instigator of a peasant revolt.
 You can lead a dwarven expedition to uncover a lost relic in one campaign.
 Or crush the rivals of your Orcish clan to unite the Great Horde in another.
-You can even play as wayward magi drawn inexoribly, disastrously to the darkest of their arts.
+You can even play as wayward magi drawn inexorably, disastrously to the darkest of their arts.

 There is no central hero who dominates the history of the Great Continent and no single story around which the world pivots.
 Like the best fan-fiction, Wesnoth's lore is made up of many voices with many stories to tell.